 Nutrition API

-UPC or EAN in, normalized nutrition data out.
-One GET request returns the product name, brand, image, serving size, and full macros, built on USDA FoodData Central and Open Food Facts with coverage across 180+ countries.
+The food barcode API behind food scanner and nutrition apps.
+UPC or EAN in, normalized nutrition data out: one GET request returns the product name, brand, image, serving size, and full macros, built on USDA FoodData Central and Open Food Facts with coverage across 180+ countries.
+Try the live lookup below.

 Try it live